 Georgia law does not require you to hire Georgia real estate attorneys to buy a home.
 However, with that being stated, having an attorney representing you throughout the home closing process is to your best interest.

-Georgia Is A Disclosure State.
+Is Georgia A Real Estate Disclosure State?

+Georgia is a real estate disclosure state.
 Georgia state law requires all sellers of property be it commercial or residential property, to disclose to potential buyers any and all material facts that may affect the buyer’s use and enjoyment of the property.

-Having a GA attorney represent you at closing may be the difference between buying that 30 acres of pristine farm land and buying that 30 acres of farm land that in the past was used as a city dump and is heavily contaminated with dangerous or infectious substances.
+Having a GA real estate attorney represent you at closing may be the difference between buying that 30 acres of pristine farm land and buying that 30 acres of farm land that in the past was used as a city dump and is heavily contaminated with dangerous or infectious substances.

 How Much Do Georgia Real Estate Attorneys Charge?